zlockewtg/RLinf/README.md

   </tbody>
 </table>

-RLinf supports mainstream VLA models, mainstream CPU & GPU-based simulators via standardized Worker interfaces, and enables the first RL fine-tuning of the $\pi_{0}$ and $\pi_{0.5}$ model family with a flow-matching action expert, as shown in the above table.
+RLinf supports mainstream VLA models, mainstream CPU & GPU-parallel simulators via standardized Worker interfaces, and enables the first RL fine-tuning of the $\pi_{0}$ and $\pi_{0.5}$ model family with a flow-matching action expert, as shown in the above table.

 ### Agentic RL

 Agentic RL includes both RL training for improving LLM reasoning ability, such as [Math Reasoning](https://rlinf.readthedocs.io/en/latest/rst_source/examples/reasoning.html), and RL training for Agents, for example, [RL training of coding agent](https://rlinf.readthedocs.io/en/latest/rst_source/examples/coding_online_rl.html).
-RLinf can also well support agentic RL.
 We believe embodied intelligence will also integrate the ability of agents in the future to complete complex tasks.

 ### High flexibility, efficiency, and scalability

-Besides the rich functionalities introduced above, RLinf has high flexibility to support diverse RL training workflows (e.g., simulator integrated embodied RL, PPO/RLHF), while hiding the complexity of distributed programming.
+Besides the rich functionalities introduced above, RLinf has high flexibility to support diverse RL training workflows (PPO, GRPO, SAC and so on), while hiding the complexity of distributed programming.
 Users can easily scale RL training to a large number of GPU nodes without modifying code, meeting the increasing demand of computation for RL training.

 The high flexibility allows RLinf to explore more efficient scheduling and execution.
 The hybrid execution mode for embodied RL achieves a **100%+** throughput improvement compared to baseline solutions.